graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/known-issues.md

 ### Multiple instances of same graph type error

-You may encounter errors for the following nature:
+You may encounter errors of the following nature:

 > A different instance of the GraphType 'WidgetGraphType' with the name 'Widget' has already been registered within the
 > schema.
 Please use the same instance for all references within the schema, or use GraphQLTypeReference to reference a